Sign In

 No Phone, New Friends Friday

-We heard about this favorite thing on the radio during the morning commute to work.
-Iowa Valley Junior-Senior High School principal, Janet Behrens, noticed how so many students walked through the halls with their heads down, consumed in the glow of their phone.
-To get everyone’s heads up, engaged in real-time, face-to-face conversation, she came up with No Phone, New Friends Fridays.
+This favorite thing came up on radio during the morning commute to work.
+Iowa Valley Junior-Senior High School principal, Janet Behrens, noticed how so many students walked through the halls with their heads down,consumed in the glow of their phone.
+To get everyone’s heads up, looking each other in the eye, engaged in real-time, face-to-face conversation, she came up with No Phone, New Friends Fridays.
 Here’s the idea: Students get a colored card when they walk in the cafeteria assigning them to a table to sit.
 This gets students grouped with people outside their friend groups.
 To get everyone talking, each table has a pile of conversation starters to break the ice.
 We love everything about building community in schools, and No Phone New Friend Friday does just that.

 3-Tier Rolling Cart